canonical/blackbox-exporter-k8s-operator/README.md

     interface: blackbox_exporter_probes
 ```

-The cusrom probes provided via relation data are merged with the probes defined in a configuration file, same with the modules which are integrated in the blackbox-config file.
+The custom probes provided via relation data are merged with the probes defined in the juju config `probes_file` parameter.
+The modules custom defined modules are instead integrated with the modules defined in the juju config `blackbox-config` parameter.
 In order for the charm defined probes to be probed via this charm all that is required is to relate the two charms with:

 ```shell